Los Angeles Uber & Lyft Accident Attorneys

 Trying to pursue an Uber or Lyft accident injury claim on your own can be challenging.
 If you have serious injuries which require medical care, you have lost time at work or suffered any other losses, you will benefit from professional legal representation.
 Our experienced Los Angeles Uber and Lyft accident attorneys will protect your right to recover all the compensation that is due to you.

-At McNicholas & McNicholas, LLP, we take injury cases on contingency.
+At McNicholas & McNicholas, LLP, we take personal injury cases on contingency.
 We advance the costs of pursuing your case and you will not pay attorney fees until we have recovered compensation for you.
 In your free consultation, you have the chance to discuss your injury case and learn about the legal options available.

 Schedule a free consultation with an experienced Los Angeles Uber and Lyft accident lawyer